 The existence of the Somogyi effect is one of the reasons that a solitary blood glucose reading cannot be used to evaluate whether a diabetic dog or cat is receiving an adequate dose of insulin or not.
 A solitary blood glucose reading can fall anywhere between abnormally low to normal to excessively high even if the animal is being overdosed with insulin.

 The Somogyi effect is also the reason that fructosamine values must be used with caution in evaluating the progress of a diabetic dog or cat.
-Fructosamine values represent an average blood glucose value for the dog or cat over a period of roughly two weeks.
-Because it does represent an average and gives no indication of high low or how high the actual glucose values have gone, the fructosamine level may be normal for a dog or cat that is actually being overdosed with insulin and undergoing the Somogyi effect.
+Fructosamine values represent an average blood glucose value for the dog or cat over roughly two weeks.
+Because it does represent an average and gives no indication of high low or how high the actual glucose values have gone, the fructosamine level may be normal for a dog or cat that is being overdosed with insulin and undergoing the Somogyi effect.